Arizona State Route 68

-State Route 68, also known as SR 68, is an east–west highway in northwestern Arizona running from its western terminus at its junction with State Route 95 in Bullhead City to a grade-separated interchange at U.S. Route 93 northwest of Kingman.
+State Route 68 (SR 68), officially referred to as the Colorado River Highway, is an east–west highway in northwestern Arizona running from its western terminus at its junction with State Route 95 in Bullhead City to a grade-separated interchange at U.S. Route 93 in Golden Valley.
 The western terminus formerly extended just to the west of its current point to Davis Dam; this became Mohave County Road 68 in 1998.